aquietone/docs/README.md

 ![](images/aqobot/aqobot.png)

+## Loot N Scoot

+A port of the RedGuides version of `NinjAdvLoot.inc` for loot automation on EMU servers.

 ## Find Item Window

 This lua script recreates the find item window from live EQ for EMU servers where it does not exist.